atzoriandrea/spark_tensorflow/README.md

 #### 2 Connection to the master istance on AWS by amzkey.pem
 Open a terminal on the Terraform directory where there is the key file and type:
 ```
-ssh -i amzkey.pem /home/ubuntu/[adsress of master istance]
+ssh -i amzkey.pem /home/ubuntu/[adsress of master instance]
 ```
-Yuo can find the master' address on the AWS console in the istance informations
+Yuo can find the master' address on the AWS console in the instance informations

 #### 3 Run Spark and Hadoop on the master
-In the same terminal where you connecting to the master istance, you need to type this command in order to starting Spark and Hadoop:
+In the same terminal where you connecting to the master instance, you need to type this command in order to starting Spark and Hadoop:
 ```
 sh spark-start-master.sh
 ```